 Personally, I'd like to receive any freshly roasted coffee around five to seven days after roast, but if I see a particular bean I want to try that I can’t get in that window, I don't mind waiting two to three weeks.
 I'll just make sure to seal the coffee properly every time I open the bag and consume it within a week or so.

-Since coffee is an agricultural product undergoing many complex processes, all coffee brew will be different.
+Since coffee is an agricultural product undergoing many complex processes, all coffee brews will be different.
 Instead of obsessing over a specific expired coffee date or date of roasted coffee, consider just enjoying the process of change while drinking coffee to see what — if any — differences in the brewed coffee you may notice.